top of page

 As a multidisciplinary Mexican-American artist, my work arises from a profound need to be seen.

-There’s something about eyes that’s always haunted me.
-Maybe it’s that strange feeling of being truly seen—like someone can read you without needing a single word.
-That’s why, in my work, the eyes multiply.
+There’s something about eyes that has always haunted me.
+Maybe it’s that strange, raw feeling of being truly seen—like someone can read you without a single word.
+That’s why, in my work, eyes multiply.
 Three, four… sometimes more.
-And no, it’s not about being weird for the sake of it.
-It’s about saying something without speaking.
-About creating discomfort, opening questions.
+It’s not about being strange for the sake of it; it’s about saying something without speaking.
+About creating discomfort that opens questions.

-The Eye That Watches the Eye is a collection of 80 pieces that revolves around that silent tension between seeing and being seen.
-Because when a painting looks back at you, everything shifts.
+The Eye That Watches the Eye is a body of work that explores the silent tension between seeing and being seen.
+When a painting looks back at you, everything shifts.
 Who’s really watching whom?
 The viewer becomes part of the scene.
-That’s where the game begins.
+That’s where the dialogue begins.

-The truth is, we live surrounded by invisible rules—how to look, how to appear, what’s “normal,” “beautiful,” or “acceptable.”
-And once you’ve internalized all those rules, you stop really seeing.
-That’s why my characters have extra eyes: to break the pattern.
-To see beyond.
-And hopefully, to get you to do the same.
+We live surrounded by invisible rules—how to look, how to appear, what’s “normal,” “beautiful,” or “acceptable.”
+Once we internalize those codes, we stop truly seeing.
+My characters have extra eyes to break that pattern—to see beyond the surface, and hopefully invite you to do the same.

-These works don’t give answers.
-They ask questions.
-They’re a slightly uncomfortable mirror—a quiet invitation to look differently.
-And maybe, to let yourself be seen too.
+These works don’t offer answers.
+They ask quiet, unsettling questions.
+They are mirrors—inviting you to look again.
+And maybe, to allow yourself to be seen too.

 bottom of page